decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 glTF models can also include their own textures and animations.
 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-06-scene-limitations %}).

+> Note: Keep in mind that all models and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-06-scene-limitations %}).

 > Note: obj models are also supported as a legacy feature, but will likely not be supported for much longer.
 To add one, use an `<obj-model>` entity.

 ### Animations

-> Note: Keep in mind that all models and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-06-scene-limitations %}).

 Files with .gltf extensions can be opened with a text editor to view their contents.
 There you can find the list of animations included in the model and how they're named.

-In a dynamic scene, you reference an animation by its armature name, an underscore and its animation name.
+Typically, an animation name is comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

-You activate an animation by setting its `playing` property to `true`.
+You activate an animation by adding *skeletalAnimation* settings to a gltf model and setting the `playing` property of one of its clips to `true`.

 The example below imports a model that includes animations and configures them: